Registrar

 Please Note: You DO NOT need to pay the registration fee for non-credit courses.

-Students may register by visiting Registrar located in Presidents Place, Suite 203 or by mailing your registration form with payment to:
+Students may register by visiting Registrar located in the Welcome Center, Presidents Place, or by mailing your registration form with payment to:

 Quincy College Registrar